Welcome...

 Clear your mind and body of any and all thoughts, images, and feelings.

-Stop whatever conversations, pictures, or sensations seep in.
+Stop whatever conversations, pictures, or sensations surface.

 Do not ignore, observe, or get lost in what comes up, simply clear it from your mind.

-And the windshield wipers are this exercise.
+And the windshield wipers this exercise.

 As a thought appears, wipe it away.